The Discipline is involved in the:

 How can you become an Audiologist?

-The bachelor of Communication Pathology (Audiology), is offered in the school of Rehabilitative and Therapeutic Sciences.
+The Bachelor of Audiology is offered in the School of Health Sciences.
 It takes four academic years of study to complete the degree.
 All students are required to register with the Health Professions Council of South Africa in their first year of study.